Ellerbach/docfx-companion-tools/src/DocLinkChecker/README.md

 -a, --attachments     Check the .attachments folder in the root of the docfolder for unreferenced files.
 -c, --cleanup         Remove all unreferenced files from the .attachments folder in the root of the docfolder.
 Must be used in combination with -a flag.
 -t, --table           Check that tables are well formed.
+-s, --skip            RegExp to define which folders or files to skip.
 --help                Display this help screen.
 --version             Display version information.
 ```